 She is committed to engaging with audiences inside and outside academia.
 Alongside her collaboration with project partners across academia, government, industry and community groups, she has authored a number of media articles and was regularly interviewed on radio across Australia in both urban and rural areas about her research.
 She was also a member of a governmental advisory committee for the development of Australia’s National Food Waste Strategy.
 She is currently a board member of Commonground Training Resources, a not-for-profit social change organisation in Victoria, Australia.

 She has a background in engineering, renewable energy and international development, and completed a PhD at the University of Melbourne, in conjunction with Engineers without Borders, investigating the use of appropriate technology to improve food security and nutrition in remote mountain regions of Nepal.
-She also works with Co-Design Studio in an ongoing capacity, but most recently on a project using participatory design to develop floating vegetable gardens to improve food availability and nutrition for impoverished communities living on Lake Ton Le Sap in Cambodia.
+She has previously worked with Co-Design Studio, most recently on a project using participatory design to develop floating vegetable gardens to improve food availability and nutrition for impoverished communities living on Lake Ton Le Sap in Cambodia.